Join Us

 Research Focus: will include studying multimodal integration, such as natural language processing combined with visual information (learning from watching) grounded to human-to-robot manipulation transfer.
 The goal is to develop a framework that requires minimal time from demonstration to deployment on the robot, and minimal cognitive load and expertise from the human teacher.
 The research will also involve user studies to assess the acceptability and personalization of different modalities, and demonstration methods such as shared-autonomy, teleoperation.

-Desired Experience: Background in robotic manipulation, motion planning, and control, and/or usage of real-robots.
+Desired: Experience in robotic manipulation, motion planning, and control, simulation environments, and/or usage of real-robots.

-Integrated Bi-Manual Motion Generation and Control shaped for Probabilistic Movement Primitives (Humanoids, 20222, best paper award finalist)
+Integrated Bi-Manual Motion Generation and Control shaped for Probabilistic Movement Primitives (Humanoids, 20222, best paper finalist)

 Latte: Language trajectory transformer (ICRA, 2023)